samen66/telegram_bot/README.md

 ## Usage

 Once the bot is up and running, you can interact with it through Telegram.
 Send a message in the format "$1" or "100 tenge" and the bot will respond with the converted amount using the current exchange rate.

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.